garystafford/spring-music-docker/README.md

 for i in {1..10}; do curl -I $(docker-machine ip springmusic); done
 ```

+##### AWS
-By simply changing the driver to AWS EC2 and providing your AWS credentials, the same environment can be built on AWS within a single EC2 instance.
-The 'springmusic' environment has been fully tested both locally with VirtualBox, as well as on AWS.
+By simply changing the driver to AWS EC2 and providing your AWS credentials, the same environment can be built on AWS using a single EC2 instance.
+The `springmusic` environment has been fully tested both locally with VirtualBox, as well as on AWS.

 ### The Results
 Resulting Docker Machine, a VirtualBox VM: